indaco/Docker-Pro-UI-Kit-OS/README.md

 In the root of `src` we will store full pages importing our layouts, and partials.
 In our example there is just on file named `index.html` but you can create others and add links to them in your navigation.

-If you have any doubt about how to use this code, you can reach use in twitter like [@Mike_Andreuzza](https://twitter.com/Mike_Andreuzza) and [@g_perales](https://twitter.com/g_perales).
+If you have any doubt about how to use this code, you can reach us in twitter like [@Mike_Andreuzza](https://twitter.com/Mike_Andreuzza) and [@g_perales](https://twitter.com/g_perales).

 ## Deploying to production